apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 We know that passing an invalid pointer probably violates some preconditions, so we don't.
 When we want to add two numbers, we don't think about the domain of the inputs.
 We also don't think to document that the behavior of our function is undefined if `((a > 0 && b > INT_MAX - a) || (a < 0 && b < INT_MIN - a))`.
-Instead, we just document the operation that is supposed to be performed and go by feel.
+Instead, we just document what our code is supposed to do and go by feel.
 This is true even in the airplane firmware world.

 What's above is just a simple example.
 We have our definition, but with respect to our current practice of fuzzy preconditions, what does "correct" mean?
 Our definition assumes preconditions and postconditions are well defined.